geometalab/osmaxx-symbology/osmaxx-symbology/QGIS/README.rst

 https://github.com/geometalab/osmaxx/blob/master/docs/osmaxx_data_schema.md#common-attributes
 for other suitable attributes.
 In QGIS 2.x, open the OSMaxx.qgs project, then go to menu "Project" > "Project Properties...", tab "Variables" to see and edit the QGIS project variables.

-You may also override the variable for only selected layers by defining a QGIS layer variable of the same name in the respective layers' properties dialogs.
+Alternatively, if you want to label some layers differently, you may also *override the project variable* for those layers by defining a QGIS *layer variable* of the same name (``osmaxx_label_expression``) in the respective layers' properties dialogs:
+Context menu of the layer > "Properties", tab "Variables", then use the "+"-Button.